petrobras/3W/README.md

 * The [3W dataset](#3w-dataset) itself;
 * The [3W toolkit](#3w-toolkit) itself;
-* Approaches and algorithms that can be incorporated into systems dedicated to monitoring undesirable events in offshore oil wells during their respective production phases;
+* Approaches and algorithms that can be incorporated into systems dedicated to monitoring undesirable events in offshore oil wells during their respective drilling, completion and production phases;
 * Tools that can be useful for our ambition.

+## Governance

+The 3W project was conceived and publicly launched on May 30, 2022 as a strategic action by Petrobras, led by its department responsible for Flow Assurance and its research center ([CENPES](https://www.petrobras.com.br/inovacao-e-tecnologia/centro-de-pesquisa)).
+Since then, 3W has become increasingly consolidated at Petrobras in several aspects: more professionals specialized in labeling instances, more projects and teams using the resources made available by 3W, more investment in developing the digital tools needed to label and export instances, more interest in including different types of undesirable events that occur in wells during the drilling, completion and production phases, etc.

+Due to this evolution, from May 1st, 2024 the 3W's governance is now done with the participation of the Petrobras' department responsible for Well Integrity.

 ## Contributions